gm-stack/radioconsole/README.md

 ![radioconsole switcher](doc/switcher.png)

-This is the least interesting screen, but it's the most important.
+This is the least interesting screen, but it's also the most important.
 This allows you to launch all the apps defined in the config.

 **config.yaml:**
 ``` yaml